HOW DOES PST WORK!

 similar to the way that 200 and 300 type telephones were connected together and effectively

 used three wires in parallel.

+These jacks (shown above) were coloured light grey and had screw terminations.
 The socket outlet was on the side and not the top.
 The captive lid variant stopped removal of the telephone plug, which could only be released by removing the lid with the aid of a screwdriver.
 See picture below.

-These Line jacks were quickly superseded by Line Jack Unit (LJU) No's 1, 2, 3, 4, 5, 6, 7, 8, 10.
+These above jacks were quickly superseded by Line Jack Unit (LJU) No's 1, 2, 3, 4, 5, 6, 7, 8, 10.

 Note that the outlet jack is numbered in reverse compared to the strip connection on the back of the jack.

 connected to strip connection 1 (the picture below shows jack/strip

 numbering).
 This information is included for design purposes only and in

 all normal cases the strip connection numbers should be used throughout this